Kitchen Design Guide

 Consider Function First

-Whilst is all fun and games designing the world’s most beautiful kitchen, it’s not much use to anyone if it isn’t practical.
-Remember, the kitchen is a functional space used for preparing food and storing kitchen items.
+Whilst it’s all fun and games designing the world’s most beautiful kitchen, it’s not much use to anyone if it isn’t practical.
+The kitchen is a functional space used for preparing food and storing kitchen items.
 So think about what and how often you like to cook, how many people will be using the kitchen at once, what items you have to store etc and then design the kitchen to suit.

 - Plumbing, gas & electrics: Always locate any hot water service, plumbing/gas outlets or electrical circuit boards first as these will need to remain accessible.
 Plumbing/electrical relocations are costly so if budget is your main concern, don’t design a kitchen that relies on moving these things.
 If they aren’t being relocated, the plumbing/electrics will dictate where your joinery and appliances can be placed.